autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 ### Prioritization of behavior module's stop point

 When stopping for a pedestrian walking on the crosswalk, the behavior module inserts the zero velocity in the trajectory in front of the crosswalk.
-Also `obstacle_velocity_planner`'s stop planning also works, and the ego may not reach the behavior module's stop point since the safe disatnce defined in `obstacle_velocity_planner` may be longer than the behavior module's safe distance.
+Also `obstacle_velocity_planner`'s stop planning also works, and the ego may not reach the behavior module's stop point since the safe distance defined in `obstacle_velocity_planner` may be longer than the behavior module's safe distance.
 To resolve this non-alignment of the stop point between the behavior module and `obstacle_velocity_planner`, `common.min_behavior_stop_margin` is defined.
 In the case of the crosswalk described above, `obstacle_velocity_planner` inserts the stop point with a distance `common.min_behavior_stop_margin` at minimum between the ego and obstacle.